cloudquery/setup-cloudquery/README.md

 ## Prerequisites

-* We only support Linux or MacOS runners.
+- We only support Linux or MacOS runners.
 Contributions welcomed to add Windows support 🪟
-* A CloudQuery configuration file present in the repository the action will be triggered from.
+- CloudQuery source and destination configuration files.
+See [CloudQuery docs](https://www.cloudquery.io/docs/quickstart) for more information.

 > Visit [our getting started guide](https://docs.cloudquery.io/docs/getting-started/getting-started-with-aws/) to learn how to generate a configuration file.